MySmile/sfchat/docs/source/REST API/Resources/Standard response.rst

 .. rubric:: Footnotes

 .. [#f1] For "error" code like 500, 404, etc. message is displayed as a "system message".
-Full list of used http codes please is in corresponding section.